PaloAltoNetworks/prisma.pan.dev/docs/cloud/rql/aws/aws_elb.md

 # Sample RQL Queries

 :::note
-The following guide will walk you AWS RQL Query Examples
+The following guide will walk you through AWS RQL Query Examples
 :::

 ## Internet-Facing ELB that is not behind a WAF